Buryats: History

-In the 1930s, Buryat-Mongolia was one of the sites of Soviet studies aimed to disprove Nazi race theories.
-Among other things, Soviet physicians studied the "endurance and fatigue levels" of Russian, Buryat-Mongol, and Russian-Buryat-Mongol workers to prove that all three groups were equally able.
+In the 1930s, Buryat‑Mongolia was one of the sites of Soviet studies aimed at disproving Nazi race theories.
+Among other things, Soviet physicians studied the "endurance and fatigue levels" of Russian, Buryat‑Mongol, and Russian‑Buryat‑Mongol workers to demonstrate that all three groups were equally capable.

-In 1923, the Buryat-Mongol Autonomous Soviet Socialist Republic was formed and included Baikal province (Pribaykalskaya guberniya) with Russian population.
-The Buryats rebelled against the communist rule and collectivization of their herds in 1929.
-The rebellion was quickly crushed by the Red Army with loss of 35,000 Buryats.
-The Buryat refugees fled to Mongolia and resettled, however, only a few of them joined the Shambala rebellion there.
-In 1937, in an effort to disperse Buryats, Stalin's government separated a number of counties (raions) from the Buryat-Mongol Autonomous Soviet Socialist Republic and formed Ust-Orda Buryat Autonomous Okrug and Agin-Buryat Autonomous Okrug; at the same time, some raions with Buryat populations were left out.
+In 1923, the Buryat-Mongol Autonomous Soviet Socialist Republic was formed and included the Baikal province (Pribaykalskaya guberniya), which had a Russian population.
+The Buryats rebelled against communist rule and the collectivisation of their herds in 1929.
+The rebellion was quickly crushed by the Red Army, with the loss of 35,000 Buryats.
+Buryat refugees fled to Mongolia and resettled there; however, only a few of them joined the Shambala rebellion in that country.
+In 1937, in an effort to disperse the Buryats, Stalin's government separated several counties (raions) from the Buryat-Mongol Autonomous Soviet Socialist Republic and formed the Ust-Orda Buryat Autonomous Okrug and the Agin-Buryat Autonomous Okrug; at the same time, some raions with Buryat populations were excluded.
 Fearing Buryat nationalism, Joseph Stalin had more than 10,000 Buryats killed.
-Moreover, Stalinist purge of Buryats spread into Mongolia, known as the incident of L'humbee.
+Moreover, the Stalinist purge of Buryats extended into Mongolia, an episode known as the incident of L'humbee.

-In 1958, the name "Mongol" was removed from the name of the republic (Buryat ASSR).
-Also around 1958, the Mongolian script was banned and replaced by Cyrillic.
-BASSR declared its sovereignty in 1990 and adopted the name Republic of Buryatia in 1992.
-The constitution of the Republic was adopted by the People's Khural in 1994, and a bilateral treaty with the Russian Federation was signed in 1995.
+In 1958, the name "Mongol" was removed from the name of the republic (becoming the Buryat ASSR).
+Also around 1958, the Mongolian script was banned and replaced by the Cyrillic alphabet.
+The BASSR declared its sovereignty in 1990 and adopted the name Republic of Buryatia in 1992.
+The constitution of the republic was adopted by the People's Khural in 1994, and a bilateral treaty with the Russian Federation was signed in 1995.

 In the context of the Russian invasion of Ukraine since 2022, the Buryats have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces, reinforcing the processes of assimilation and Russification.
 Ethnic Buryats often enlist in the army because of financial reasons.